NASA-SW-VnV/fret/fret-electron/docs/_media/user-interface/examples/temporal_condition_explanations.md

 the future-time predicates appear unformalized in the past-time formalization of the requirement.

+In what follows, the variable `n` must be a literal integer (i.e., 1, 2);
+e.g., not a variable name.

 The past-time predicates are `persisted(n,p)` and `occurred(n,p)`.
 Here `p` is any boolean expression, which may include temporal predicates itself.
 The predicate `persisted` means that `p` has held true for the previous `n` time